venkatrebba/sales-products-detection/README.md

 # sales-products-detection

-To localize and recognize the products in the given image.
+The objetive is to detect and classify goods in the given image.
 Used Tensorflow object detection api.
 Achieved results by tuning pre-model SSD-Incption.

-The products have been categorized into 3 groups
+The products have been categorized into 3 groups: pharmacy, home and beauty.
+Hence those items should be located and recongized correspondingly.

+For instance:

 Input image